*AVAILABILITY 15th August 2017*

-But spaces for this CPD offering are capped on both days, so register online now.
+Spaces for this CPD offering are limited, so register online now.

 Course Code: CPD1607

 Course Title: Social Media and Students: Challenges for Teachers